 And here it comes: From observation we know that the population of every species who eats more than the surrounding can provide will face an unstoppable decline caused by either hunger or predators.
 Why should humanity be an exception?
-At some point we want to eat more than the planet provides and the predators who “eat” us we could just be ourselves or that country on the other side of the planet.
-The question is not IF mankind will hit that limit but only WHEN!
+At some point we want to eat more than the planet provides.
+The question is not if mankind will hit that limit but only when!
 Especially because we are not only talking about food, but about a multitude of ressources which we need for our modern way of life.

 Never before has a species existed who consciously decided to regulate itself in order to survive in higher numbers.
 We can be the first one.
 If we want to be the first species to regulate itself we have to realize a very simple fact:

 There can only be equilibrium if we use exclusively renewable energy and recycle every ressource that we use.
 It is as simple as that.

 We all know it, it’s undeniable and logical: every non-renewable energy source and every ressource will be used up sooner or later.
 It will happen and we have to face that, as soon as this happens, it will limit our way of life and our population.
 Even worse: scarce ressources and energy historically has led to wars.
 If we use more than our environment provides we will hit a wall.
 But not only that, until we will hit the wall, we will cause the extinction of uncountable other species in order to provide for our own.

 If we don’t want to learn it the hard way by being regulated by nature there is only one logical conclusion: We have to be in an equilibrium with nature and for that we have to switch to renewable energy and 100% recycling.
 There is no other possible future, except leaving earth or a massive decline in population.